FraunhoferIWES/foxes/README.md

 Currently the modelled time scales are related to 10-min averages or longer periods, and also statistical data like wind rose data can be modelled.
 High-frequency effects are not supported.

 ## Installation

+### Virtual Python environment

-- We recommend working in a Python virtual environment and install `foxes` there.
+We recommend working in a Python virtual environment and install `foxes` there.
 Such an environment can be created by
 ```
 python -m venv /path/to/my_venv
 ```